 My business partner does not use SPF Records or DKIM!
 What do I do?

-It may be best practice a this point to create an internal policy that states that no allow list entries will be created unless one of the two authentication methods are available.
+It may be best practice at this point to create an internal policy that states that no allow list entries will be created unless one of the two authentication methods are available.
 If a business partner, customer, etc. chooses not to utilize SPF Records or DKIM, allowing you to verify the authenticity of the sending server and appropriately apply exemptions, then your organization should communicate clearly that an allow list entry would compromise your organization's security, and that other methods of dealing with the situation will be pursued.
-For example, spam false positives can be reported to email@example.com.
+For example, spam false positives can be reported to firstname.lastname@example.org.
 Other issues can be discussed with the support team that works with your account.

 It's important though to take security above convenience, and as recipients of spam campaigns involving large organizations being spoofed will tell you, a little headache now saves a lot of headache later.
 Most large organizations are good about keeping up on their SPF Records or implementing DKIM, and smaller organizations either do not implement these at all, or, fail to keep them maintained.
 Encouraging business partners, clients, vendors, etc. to use available technologies to authenticate email and cut down on spoofed-spam and phishing attacks will help to create a safer Internet.

 You can do your part by ensuring your organization is itself using SPF Records and/or DKIM Authentication for your outbound emails.
 If you are using the McAfee SaaS Email Protection Outbound Service, we have Recommended SPF Records which will allow you to configure your SPF Records appropriately.
 You may also configure your own email to use DKIM (How to setup DKIM).

 If you have any questions, please feel free to ask and I will do my best to answer them in a timely manner.